domRiddle/ASF/FAQ.md

 AlreadyPurchased | Your account already owns `packageID` that is connected with this key.
 Keep in mind that this does not indicate whether the key is `DuplicateActivationCode` or not - only that it's valid and it wasn't used in this attempt.
 RestrictedCountry | This is region-locked key and your account is not in the valid region that is permitted to redeem it.
 DoesNotOwnRequiredApp | You can't redeem that key as you're missing some other app - mainly base game when you're attempting to redeem DLC package.
 RateLimited | You made too many redeem attempts and your account was temporarily blocked.
-Try again in 30-60 minutes.
+Try again in an hour.

 ***